September 20, 2022

 This is without a doubt the most common misconception about insuring jewelry.
 While many homeowner’s insurance policies do deal somewhat with jewelry, it is considered a “non-essential” household item.
 Non-essential household items tend to get the short end of the stick when it comes to homeowner’s insurance.

 If your jewelry is stolen outside of the home, like in a hotel room, your homeowner’s insurance won’t cover it.
-It is important to go through your policy and understand what your homeowner's insurance actually covers before deciding whether or not you should invest in jewelry insurance.
+It is important to go through your policy and understand what your homeowner's insurance or renter's insurance actually covers before deciding whether or not you should invest in jewelry insurance.

 Say you owned a gorgeous pair of sapphire earrings valued at $3,000, and these earrings were stolen in a burglary.
 Like it or not, jewelry is one of the most frequently stolen items in America, since it is expensive and easy to carry.
 Under most standard homeowner’s insurance policies, there is an incredibly low cap for the monetary value of your jewelry.
 If your homeowner’s insurance allowed you to be reimbursed at all, it would be for a fraction of the earrings’ actual value.